mbakli/DistributedMobilityDB/README.md

   table_name_out=>'ships_50t', partitioning_method => 'crange', tiling_type =>'temporal');

 -- Distance-Join Query: Find fishing ships that were within 1km of tanker ships.
-SELECT t1.mmsi Ship1ID, t2.mmsi Ship2ID
+SELECT t1.mmsi AS Ship1ID, t2.mmsi AS Ship2ID
 FROM ships_tanker_30t t1, ships_fishing_15t t2
 WHERE edwithin(t1.trip, t2.trip, 1000);
+-- Temporal Query: What is the total travelled distance of ships that spent more than 5 days to reach to the port of Kalundborg in Sept 19?
+SELECT mmsi AS ShipID, length(Trip) / 1000 AS travelledKms
+FROM ships_tanker_30t
+WHERE Destination='Kalundborg'
+  AND Trip && Period('2019-09-01', '2019-09-30')
+	AND timespan(Trip) > '5 days';

 ```
 ### Global Surface Summary of the Day (GSOD) Data
 Description: GSOD data is a collection of daily weather observations from weather stations around the world.
 It includes information such as temperature, time, location, humidity, and atmospheric pressure.
-It provides valuable insights into weather patterns, trends, and extremes on a global scale.

 Download: https://www.ncei.noaa.gov/